Mucus In Throat

 Acid Reflux

-A patient with acid reflux experiences a backward motion of acid from his or her stomach up and into his or her esophagus.
+A patient with acid reflux experiences a backward motion of acid from their stomach up and into their esophagus.
 During acid reflux, your throat is irritated, and extra mucus is produced in your nasal passages and throat, resulting in a postnasal drip as your esophagus tries to remove it.

 Allergies Symptoms

-Symptoms of allergies include itchiness in the eyes, sneezing and wheezing, congestion, chest tightness, runny nose, and coughing.
+Symptoms of allergies include itchy eyes, sneezing, wheezing, congestion, chest tightness, a runny nose, and coughing.
 Your immune system produces mucus when it reacts to environmental allergens like dust, pollen, or dander.
 The mucus helps expel the irritant from the body.

 Asthma

 Coughing, shortness of breath, chest pain, and chest tightness are some of the asthma symptoms.
-Coughing could be dry or wet with phlegm.
+Coughing can be dry or include phlegm.

 It may be wet with a small amount of white or clear mucus; this is a sign that your airways have become inflamed and need immediate attention.
-Thick phlegm coughing could indicate a bacterial infection, which requires medical treatment.
+A thick phlegm cough could indicate a bacterial infection, which requires medical treatment.

 Infections